 The UNSW Bragg Student Prize is designed to encourage and celebrate the next generation of science writers, researchers and leaders.
-The competition offers high school students the opportunity to demonstrate their skills and interest in writing, discovery and sustainability.
+The competition offers high school students the opportunity to demonstrate their skills and interest in writing to this year’s theme ‘Technology & Tomorrow’.
 It offers great practice for research, creative thinking and essay writing, and gives students the chance to combine what they’ve learnt across several different humanities and STEM-based subjects.

 The winner will be awarded a $500 UNSW Bookshop voucher and a subscription to the Australian Book Review.
 Winners and runners up will also get the opportunity to attend the Bragg Prize award ceremony and launch of The Best Australian Science Writing 2018 in Sydney in early November!